 The federal government also supports state and local efforts to evacuate areas threatened by wildfires.
 A presidential declaration triggers federal aid to protect property and public health and safety while attempting to preserve state autonomy and responsibility.
-The National Planning Frameworks, required to be created in the wake of Hurricane Katrina, guide FEMA on how to assist state and local agencies with emergencies and disasters, including wildfires.
+The National Planning Frameworks guide FEMA on how to assist state and local agencies with emergencies and disasters, including wildfires.

 Information on active wildfires may be found at https://inciweb.nwcg.gov.